 THEOREM 3.2 Let M be a (2,3)-manifold.
-Assume that the G(M)-orbit of every point in M is a real hypersurface and that at least one orbit is Leviflat.
+Assume that the G(M)-orbit of every point in M has codimension 1 and that at least one orbit is Levi-flat.
 Then M is holomorphically equivalent to one of the following domains: